dalcorso/thermo_pw/index.md

 <br>
 <br>
 The <code>git</code> of the project is public.
 You can download the <code>git</code> version of <code>thermo_pw</code> but its use is not recommended.
-Please read the user's guide for information on how to download it or follow the instruction in the quick-help guide.
+Please read the user's guide for information on how to download it or follow the instruction in the quick-help page.
 Presently it is compatible with QE 6.2.1 that can be obtained from the QE web site.

 <br>
-For problems to compile or run <code>thermo_pw</code> or if you think that you have found a bug, please check the help page mentioned above, apply all the patches and if your problem is not solved, you can post it to the
+For problems to compile or run <code>thermo_pw</code> or if you think that you have found a bug, please check the quick-help page mentioned above, apply all the patches and if your problem is not solved, post it to the
 <a href="mailto:thermo_pw-forum@lists.quantum-espresso.org">thermo_pw-forum mailing list</a> or e-mail me: <a href="mailto:dalcorso .at. sissa.it">dalcorso .at. sissa.it</a>.
 To subscribe to the <code>thermo_pw-forum</code> mailing list
 click <a href="https://lists.quantum-espresso.org/mailman/listinfo/thermo_pw-forum">here</a>.
 <br>